 Confidence is at the root of so many attractive qualities - a sense of humor, a sense of style, a willingness to be who you are no matter what anyone else might think or say. ~Wentworth Miller

-Class in an aura of confidence that is being sure without being cocky.
+Class is an aura of confidence that is being sure without being cocky.
 Class has nothing to do with money.
 Class never runs scared.
 It is self-discipline and self-knowledge.
 It's the sure-footedness that comes with having proved you can meet life. ~Ann Landers

 Confidence is classy!